-Chair's Greetings — Spring 2014
+Chair's Greetings — Fall 2014

-Dear Friends of CJS:
+Dear Colleagues and Friends of CJS:

 We invite you to become a part of our efforts to promote the further development of Japanese Studies at UC Berkeley.
 There are many ways to participate, and all levels of contribution are welcome.
 A few examples of how you can support this important institute and ensure its longevity include: Donations to the Center's Endowment; Gifts for Endowed Chairs and Professorships; and Naming Opportunities for Student Fellowships.
 Please feel free to contact CJS if you wish to make a donation.